 Explainer video ad example

 These videos are a great way to nudge customers into making a decision.
 Video testimonials carry more weight than written reviews and tend to be more believable when done correctly.

-If your a SaaS company or your product or service is digital only and therefore intangible then this will be your go-to for Facebook video ads.
-You can use it explain your service, highlight unique features, benefits, and more.
+If your a SaaS company or your product or service is digital-only and therefore intangible, then this will be your go-to for Facebook video ads.
+You can use it to explain your service, highlight unique features, benefits, and more.